biomiller/weather-playground/README.md

 # weather-playground

-This is a simple node api to retrieve the current weather and temperature information (in celsius) for cities from the Open Weather Map API Current Weather Data (https://home.openweathermap.org/users/sign_up)
+This is a simple node express app to retrieve the current weather and temperature information (in celsius) for cities from the Open Weather Map API Current Weather Data (https://home.openweathermap.org/users/sign_up)

 You will need to get an API key by signing up.